If you’re running a business in a Web 2.0, digital world, you need to make sure that you’re built like it.

 First and foremost, you need to know which members of your workplace will be participating in this workflow.

 Mapping out the important points in advance will make your workflow more efficient and less arbitrary.

-Set up a pipeline of communication and a process for working on documents, so that once your workflow is set up, it will already fit like a glove.
+Set up a pipeline of communication and a proper document management cycle, so that once your workflow is set up, it will already fit like a glove.
 You can name different managers and team leaders and their roles, and then create a flow chart for how the information will be dispersed.

 When putting together a team, make sure that you also set deadlines, assign tasks, and figure out who is responsible for each step.